 First, your GP or asthma nurse will ask you lots of questions about your personal and family history, your environment, your symptoms and your lifestyle to build up a good picture.
 Then they can assess how likely it is whether or not you have asthma.

 Trial of treatment

-If your GP or asthma nurse thinks a diagnosis of asthma is likely, they will probably prescribe a 'trial of treatment' – usually for two or three weeks.
-This means that you may be given one or more asthma medicines to see if they help your symptoms.
+If your GP or asthma nurse thinks a diagnosis of asthma is likely, they will probably prescribe a 'trial of treatment'.
+This is when you're given one or more asthma medicines to see if they help your symptoms.
 A trial of treatment lasts between two to eight weeks depending on what medicines you're given.
 Even if you don’t have asthma, these doses are very low and the benefits of taking the medicines, to see whether or not you have asthma, far outweigh any potential side effects.

 If you respond to the trial of treatment, it is a very good indication you could have asthma.
 Your treatment is likely to be continued and you will be monitored to make sure you’re taking the lowest dose possible to manage your symptoms effectively.

 If you don't respond to the trial of treatment, your GP will check your inhaler technique so that they can be sure you’ve been taking the medicine properly.
 If you haven’t been taking it correctly, you will probably be asked do another ‘trial of treatment’.
 If you have been taking it correctly, they may decide to do more tests.
 Depending on the results, your GP may need to investigate other possible causes for your symptoms.
 If it’s unlikely you have asthma, you may be referred to a specialist.

 If at any point during the trial of treatment your symptoms get worse, contact your GP or asthma nurse without delay.

 You may be asked to do a breathing test (lung function test) which measures how your lungs are working.
 Your GP or nurse will decide which test is suitable for you.